RobertoPirrone/digitaltechne/src/docs/docs/USER_MANUAL/batchinsert/batchinsert.rst

     * Base artwork infos are contained in a Excel file
     * Artworks shall be in jpg format

 The Excel file will contain the basic information of an opera, one row per artwork.
-Header names are meaningful, please use exaclty these names:
+Header names are meaningful, please use exactly these names:

     * Photos
     * Date